AutumnAC/Attack-of-the-Sentient-Breakfast-Foods/README.md

 ## Simulation Design

 In this simulation, waffles will flee from the evil pancakes, who are constantly chasing them and trying to devour them.
-Both waffles and pancakes will avoid syrup, which can trap them.
+Both waffles and pancakes will avoid syrup, which will slow them down if they collide with it.

 ### Controls

 - The player can left-click to place a puddle of syrup.
-(A stretch goal would be to add functionality so that the longer the player holds down the mouse for, the bigger the puddle of syrup becomes.)
-The player can use this strategically to trap the evil pancakes and keep them from getting to the waffles, or, if they're feeling mean, they can use it to trap the waffles instead.
+The player can use this strategically to block off or slow down the evil pancakes and keep them from getting to the waffles, or, if they're feeling mean, they can use it to trap the waffles instead.

 ## Waffle